ellxc/seval/README.md

 implementation installed from pip. `anyreadline` is a metapackage which installs a readline library appropriate for your operating system.
 The `gnureadline` package is incompatible with Windows.
-You can get to the repl by executing the module with the '-m' flag of the python interpretter.
+You can get to the repl by executing the module with the '-m' flag of the python interpretter. `python -m seval`

+## file execution

+Running whole files can be acheived thusly `python -m seval <filename>`